content-left-bg.png

 Aids for safe handling, lifting and carrying (e.g. guards, safety steps and mobile trolleys), as appropriate.

-Clean up equipment as necessary e.g. dustpan, breakages bin, and spill kit.
+Clean up equipment (e.g. dustpan, breakages bin, and spill kit) must be available.

 Follow the Safety Guide for the Use of Radiation in Schools (RPS 18) and manufacturers' instructions when using lasers.
 Use the lowest power laser product required for the particular purpose.
 It is expected that only class 1 and class 2 laser products are used in schools.